UCL/research-computing-with-cpp/index.md

 * Arrays and structures
 * Basic object oriented design (classes, inheritance, polymorphism)

-This could be obtained through online resources such as the the C++ Essential Training course by Bill Weinman on [LinkedIn Learning](https://www.ucl.ac.uk/isd/linkedin-learning) (accessable using your UCL single sign-on) or via a variety of C++ courses in college, such as [MPHYGB24](https://moodle.ucl.ac.uk).
+This could be obtained through online resources such as the the C++ Essential Training course by Bill Weinman on [LinkedIn Learning](https://www.ucl.ac.uk/isd/linkedin-learning) (accessible using your UCL single sign-on) or via a variety of C++ courses in college, such as [MPHYGB24](https://moodle.ucl.ac.uk).

 * Eligibility: This course designed for UCL post-graduate students but with agreement of their course tutor a limited number of undegraduate students can also take it.